Had an issue with

 4. Customer Service Delays: Long wait times or emails not returned promptly.

-5. Billing Issues: Incorrect charges, refunds not applied, or post-cancellation billing.
+5. Billing Issues: Incorrect charges, refunds not applied, or bills post-cancellation.

 6. NBN Installation Delays: Missed technician appointments or provisioning issues.

-💡 Pro Tip: Keep speed test logs, billing statements, and outage times.
-Having evidence speeds up complaint resolution.
+Tip: Keep speed test logs, billing statements, and outage times.
+Having evidence speeds up the resolution of your complaint.

 After repeated internet dropouts, I’ve started to wonder what I’m paying extra for.
 My connection keeps cutting out right when I need it for work, and prices keep rising.
 When I asked Aussie for a small credit for the downtime, it felt like I was talking to a wall.
 All I want is fair treatment for unreliable service. - Greg